UBC-MDS/DSCI-522_City_of_A-Stars_310/README.md

 ## Exploratory Data Analysis

-- Data analysis figure:
-Histograms for grades of students based on whether they are in a relationship or not for both the subjects.
+The following data analysis figures/tables will be part of the EDA:
-This will help us explore the distribution and plausible overlap in grades of students who are in a relationship and who are not for both the subjects.
+- Plots with error bars for standard deviation overlayed with the average grades for students who are in a relationship and who are not for both the subjects.
-- Data analysis table:
-A table reporting the average grades of students who are in a relationship and who are not, for both the subjects
+- Statitics for students of both subjects based on whether they are in a relationship or not.

 ## Reporting of Analysis